MobilePayDev/MobilePay-Subscriptions/docs/index.md

 - More information about integration steps are [here](https://developer.mobilepay.dk/invoice-getting-started)
 - Pick an OpenID Connect library: we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
+- Read the FAQ's for Subscriptions <a href="https://developer.mobilepay.dk/faq/subscriptions">here</a>

 - Read the FAQ's for OpenID Connect <a href="https://developer.mobilepay.dk/faq/integrator">here</a>
 - Integration is based on common standard OpenID Connect.
 You can find more [here](https://developer.mobilepay.dk/products/openid).
 - You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).